 - Paste in your Access token int the “Access token” field

 Open the shortcode editor in a post (or page) and insert the video URL into video box.
 You need to use the numeric Vimeo URL in it’s full form.
 For example: “https://vimeo.com/197701695”.

-You can set width and height of your video and select an underlying splash image.
-If you do not choose a custom splash image, Vimeo splash screen will be used instead automatically.
-To set a splash image simply click in the shortcode editor to "add image" and choose one from your library or upload a new one.
+You can set the width and height of your video, and select a splash image.
+If you do not choose a custom splash image, the original splash screen from Vimeo will be used automatically.
+To set a splash image, simply click on in the shortcode editor and choose one from your library or upload a new one.
 The image should have the same size (pixels) as the player.

 Click insert and publish.
 Here is the result: